GIO Building: The Sun building

-The newly completed Sun Building, erected by the firm of Concrete Constructions Ltd, was officially opened on 15 October 1929 by the Governor of NSW, Sir Dudley de Chair.
+The newly completed Sun Building, built by Concrete Constructions, was officially opened on 15 October 1929 by the Governor of NSW, Sir Dudley de Chair.
 Was attended by a large number of dignitaries, including the Premier, Speaker of the Legislative Assembly, the President of the Legislative Council, the Vice-Chancellor of the University of Sydney and numerous others.

 The appearance of the building's exterior excited interest because it was an example of the newly popular "commercial Gothic" idiom that enjoyed a brief flowering in Sydney and other Australian cities in the second half of the 1920s and into the early 1930s.
 This aroused mixed feelings in some quarters.
 The editors of the influential architectural journal Building felt that:

 Some aspects of the building reflected peculiarities inherent in the height restrictions current at the time, and because of the fall across the site the building effectively ended up with two different roof levels.
 Towers on either side of the building served different functions.
 That on the Elizabeth Street side held aloft the gilded balloon representing the sun, whilst the tower on the Phillip Street side contained an observation platform.
 Below it, a cafeteria for the use of staff opened out onto the roof over the Elizabeth Street side of the building.
 Such staff amenities were relatively common parts of interwar office building design, but evidently not so common in other newspaper offices.
 A hospital located on the thirteenth floor was another facility provided for the benefit of the staff, as was a "mechanical suite where each departmental foreman has his own table, and mechanical toilets with enclosed showers, etc." Further consideration was shown for the staff by the use of "Vita glass" in a number of the building's windows.
 This proprietary glass was claimed to allow the passage of ultra violet radiation, and so benefit those working behind it.

 Seven high speed lifts, travelling at the maximum permitted speed of 600 feet (182 metres) per minute were installed.
 This was amongst the largest lift installations in any Sydney office building during the interwar period.
 Some of the innovations to be found in the building included the largest mechanical ventilation system installed in any Australian building of the time, (no doubt due in part to there being three floors constructed below the level of Phillip Street) while the exhaust fan in the system was the largest that had yet been installed in any Australian building up to that time.
 The basement levels contained the printing machinery and heavy storage.